JKALanger/pyOTEC/README.md

 ## Citation

-When using pyOTEC, e.g. in a scientific publication, please refer to the following paper:
+When using pyOTEC, e.g., in a scientific publication, please refer to the following paper:

 Langer, J., Blok, K. The global techno-economic potential of floating, closed-cycle ocean thermal energy conversion.
 J. Ocean Eng.
 Mar.
 Energy (2023). https://doi.org/10.1007/s40722-023-00301-1